capactio/capact/README.md

 ### Run development local cluster on `kind`

-To create a `kind` cluster with preinstalled Voltron components, execute the following command:
+To create a `kind` cluster with preinstalled Voltron components, execute:
 ```
 make dev-cluster
 ```